pabloariasal/pabloariasal.github.io/_posts/2020-01-02-static-variable-initialization.md

 * `constinit` forces the evaluation of a variable as a constant expression and doesn't imply const
 * After static initialization dynamic initialization takes places, which happens at runtime before `main()`
 * Within a compilation unit static variables are initialized in the order of declaration
-* The order of initialization of static variables is undefined accross compilation units
+* The order of initialization of static variables is undefined across compilation units

 [^1]: Unless the dynamic initialization is deferred, [see](https://en.cppreference.com/w/cpp/language/initialization)
 [^2]: [see](https://en.cppreference.com/w/cpp/language/storage_duration)